SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### When do tests run?

-Tests run when you commit your files to GitHub.
+GitHub tests run when you commit your files to GitHub.
 That might be when you hit the 'Commit' button on the Packages page.
 It can also happen when you edit, add, or delete files in GitHub itself.

 If you know how to use GitHub [actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-workflows-activity), you can also run the tests manually from GitHub actions with some more options.

 ### Why should I write a Scenario description?

-Scenario descriptions affect the names of error screenshot files and report headings, so try to write something you will recognize later.
+Scenario descriptions affect the names of error screenshot files and report headings, so try to write something unique that you will recognize later.

 <!-- I think this info is useful, but I'm not sure where it should go.
 ## About writing tests